American Sign Language Teachers Association

 The chairpersons and members of all committees shall be appointed by the President, with approval by a majority of the Board of Directors, however, the President may authorize committee chairpersons to select the other members of their respective committees.
 Committee chairpersons must be voting members in good standing.
 Supporting members in good standing may serve as committee members.
 A committee shall consist of a minimum of three (3) members in good standing.
 Permanent Standing Committees: The standing committees shall include, but not be limited to, the following; Bylaws, Certification, and Membership.

 Ad Hoc committees may be appointed by the President in order to address a specific organizational need.
 Ad Hoc committees may include, but are not limited to: Fundraising, Nominations, Legislative, and Conference.

-The Board of Directors, shall have the authority to officially recognize groups or organizations of ASL and Deaf Studies professionals as affiliated chapters of the Association.
+The President, with the approval of the Board of Directors, shall have the authority to officially recognize groups or organizations of ASL-Deaf Studies teachers as affiliated chapters of the Association.